Antidote00/SensorRecorder/README.md

 # SensorRecorder
 Simple Sensor Data Recorder for Smartphone and Watch using Android.
-The application was developed using Android Studio.
+The application was developed using Android Studio with minSdkVersion 14 and targetSdkVersion 28.
+However, Android 7 or higher is recommended.

 # Download
 - The apks can be found here https://github.com/Antidote00/SensorRecorder/releases